aeharding/sevenhills/src/become-a-licensed-skydiver.md

 ## Beyond the A-license

 Once you become an A-licensed skydiver, you have the opportunity to jump almost anywhere.
 However, we will work with you to refine your skills, earn more advanced licenses (B, C, and D), enter skydiving specialties (like wingsuiting, freeflying, etc) and help you throughout your skydiving career.

+Below are a few pictures of Rebecca &mdash; a student that has recently graduated!

 <div class="image-line">
   <div><img src="../img/reba-check-dive.jpg" alt="Reba check dive"></div>